nicolasvergoz/Promotable-iOS-SDK/plan.md

 ## Default presented Layout
 - The module can present a promotion with a built-in SwiftUI layout by default
 - It's displayed as a fullscreencover
-- Design can be find in this Figma as light or dark mode https://www.figma.com/design/66s6J6drkwzKN5YFB7BoJh/Promotable?node-id=79-73&t=jy4acHtrQUf9W6tJ-4
+- Design can be find in this Figma as light or dark mode (Figma URL)
 - Use the default SwiftUI color `primary` and `background` for the colors.
 - Images come from remote URLs
 - Almost everything is optional, so can be ignored in the layout if nil or empty.
 What is mandatory are, the action button and close button.